'Stuff does always seem to come out' - Chilwell unconcerned by England leads | Goal.com

-'Stuff does always seem to come out' - Chilwell unconcerned by England leads
+'Stuff does always seem to come out' - Chilwell unconcerned by England leaks

-England Defender Ben Chilwell, has admitted leaks are to be expected in modern football after the Raheem Sterling/Joe Gomez bust up.
+England Defender Ben Chilwell, has admitted leaks are to be expected in modern football after the bust-up between Raheem Sterling and Joe Gomez.

 The pair were involved in an altercation on Monday which resulted in Sterling ultimately being dropped from the squad for the upcoming Euro 2020 qualifier with Montenegro.